Learn about who is most at risk for emotional distress from hurricanes and tropical storms and where to find disaster-related resources.

-Hurricane Sandy in 2012 created life-threatening conditions for residents, including prolonged power outages, storm surges, and municipal service disruptions.
+Hurricane Michael in 2018 created life-threatening conditions for residents, including prolonged power outages, storm surges, and municipal service disruptions.

 It’s normal for hurricanes to cause people to experience emotional distress.
 Feelings such as overwhelming anxiety, constant worrying, trouble sleeping, and other depression-like symptoms are common responses before, during, and after these types of storms.
 Other signs of emotional distress related to hurricanes include:

 - Fearing that forecasted storms may develop into a hurricane even when the chances they will are low

 - Constant yelling or fighting with family and friends

 - Having thoughts, memories, or nightmares related to the storm that you can’t seem to get out of your head

 These are just a few warning signs of disaster-related distress.
 Learn more about warning signs and risk factors for emotional distress related to hurricanes and other disasters.

 Where Can I Get Help?